-For the reasons stated above, Debtor Defendants' Motion to dismiss all claims against them and all of the Complaint's claims for equitable relief is GRANTED.
+For the reasons stated above, the Debtor Defendants' Motion to dismiss all claims against them and all of the Complaint's claims for equitable relief is GRANTED.
 The parties are directed to file letters not to exceed three pages on or before February 15, 2023, concerning whether the standing grounds on which this Decision is based apply to the remaining causes of action as against the non-debtor Defendants.
 One or more joint letters will be acceptable.
 Any party that requires additional time is to file an extension request by February 15.
-Plaintiffs also are to submit a proposed order on notice to effectuation this Decision.
+The Debtor Defendants are to submit a proposed order on notice to effectuate this Decision.

-Dated: New York, New York February 14, 2023
+Dated: New York, New York February 24, 2023